Single-Member vs. Multi-Member LLC: Key Differences

 Single-Member LLC:

-Minimal administration; usually only state filing and annual report requirements.
+Limited administration; in the majority of cases, simply state filing and annual report requirements.

 Multi-Member LLC: